Reapit in Australia & New Zealand

 What’s happening

-The Australia Communication and Media Authority (ACMA) will require businesses to register their Alphanumeric Sender IDs (the name that appears as the SMS sender) to prevent scams and spoofing.
-To keep sending SMS through Reapit, your Sender ID must be registered and approved prior to July 1 2026.
+The Australian Communications and Media Authority (ACMA) now requires businesses to register their Alphanumeric Sender IDs (the name that appears as the SMS sender) to prevent scams and spoofing.
+To continue sending SMS through Reapit, your Sender ID must be registered and approved before 1 July 2026.

-Please note, Alphanumeric Sender ID Registration does not apply to SMS from Own Number that you may already be using in Reapit Sales.
-Documentation on the process on registering your own number can be found here.
+Note: Alphanumeric Sender ID registration does not apply to SMS sent from your Own Number in Reapit Sales.
+This follows a separate registration process detailed here.

 Who is ACMA?

 ACMA (the Australian Communications and Media Authority) is the government regulator responsible for enforcing SMS scam‑prevention rules.
-They manage the approval process for Alphanumeric Sender IDs through their system, ACMA Assist.
+They manage the Sender ID Register and the approval process through ACMA Assist.

 Your Sender ID must be approved by ACMA before it can be used to send SMS through Reapit.
-Without approval, unregistered Alphanumeric Sender IDs will appear as Unverified in messages sent to recipients.
+If it is not approved, messages sent using an unregistered Sender ID will appear as Unverified to recipients.

 Key roles in this process